luisriverag/xbrl-filings-api/README.md

 > **Note**
 > This library is still under development.

+This library provides:

+1. Python-friendly access to the public API in ``filings.xbrl.org``
+2. Parallel downloading of associated files (ZIP, xHTML and JSON)
+3. Possibility to strip redundant language versions/corrected filings
+4. Filing objects have an `open()` method to show viewer report on web browser
+5. Integration to `pandas`
+6. Integration to SQLite database
+  - Three default SQLite views, incl. one for accounting reliability
+7. A few useful derived attributes

-As of July 2023, all the filings are Inline XBRL reports prepared in accordance to the European Single Electronic Format (ESEF).
-This means that the reporters have issued securities on European regulated markets.
-In most of the cases these securities are shares, but not always.
-Issuers on alternative stock exchanges such as the Nordic exchange First North are exempted from ESEF mandate and thus are not included.
+As of March 2024, all the filings in the database are Inline XBRL reports.
+They are either prepared in accordance to the European Single Electronic Format (ESEF) or the Ukrainian IFRS.
+The first reports are from financial year 2020 for both reporting formats.

+In the case of ESEF, the reporters have issued securities on European regulated markets in European Union member states.
+In most of the cases these securities are shares.
+Issuers on alternative stock exchanges in the EU such as the Nordic exchange First North are exempted from the ESEF mandate and are thus not available.

-The library is not connected to XBRL International.
+This library is independent of XBRL International.

 **Table of Contents**